 Tip #1: As you prepare for divorce, make a list of all your assets and debts, property (marital and non-marital property) inheritances, property you brought into the marriage and other possessions.

 - This is your preparation.
-You will need a list to provide your attorney, so the experts can help you split the assets in the best way possible.
+You will need a list to provide your attorney, so your attorney can help you determine how to divide the assets in the best way possible.
 Examples include stocks and bonds, retirement plans, vacation homes, and more.

 Tip #2: Record ongoing financial records and expenses: income, mortgage payments, loans, health insurance, car-payments, daycare, food, utilities, etc.

-- During the divorce, your ongoing finances and expenses have not been legally split.
-Keeping a record will help your attorney advocate on your behalf to determine things like child support.
+- During the divorce, your ongoing finances and expenses help identify whether there is a need for ongoing financial assistance .
+Keeping a record will help your attorney advocate on your behalf to determine things like child support or spousal maintenance.

 Tip #3: Approach the divorce like a business transaction.

-- Leave your emotions at the door.
-If considering your divorce a business transaction, you go in with a negotiation mentality.
+- Leave your emotions at the door as best as you can.
+If you consider your divorce as a business transaction, you go in with a negotiation mentality.
 There is give-and-take in this process, which requires expert advocacy as well as patience.
+This applies to the financial decisions of a divorce.
+Issues having to do with your children cannot be looked at as a business transaction.

 Tip #4: The division of property can be complex.